shyamrallapalli/oadb_database_article/4_Results_Discussion.md

 Membership to community can be subscribed by getting in touch with the admin at oadb@tsl.ac.uk and providing information about with your github username.
 Git version control through github graphical interphase for personal computes provides easier option to modify, update and commit the changes to the data repository.

-I could write about oadb blog, shall include about geefu or not??
+ability to download data and need to be a team member to be able to submit updates and corrections and data submission etc...

 ### General comments to add

-ability to download data and need to be a team member to be able to submit updates and corrections and data submission etc...

 ## Description of data
+OADB repository current holds genomes of both ash and dieback fungus.

 Describe the genomes available

 genome size and protein coding genes